PEG Tube Placement

 PEG tube placement is usually done under local anesthesia and sedation.
-You will have an intravenous line (IV) started in your hand or arm so you can receive fluids and medicines.
-You may be given pain medicine and medicine to make you sleepy your IV.
+You will have an IV (intravenous) line started in your hand or arm so you can receive fluids and medicines.
+You may be given medicine for pain and to make you sleepy through your IV.
 You may also be given antibiotics through your IV.